The Ohio State University at Lima

 Ohio State Lima is currently evaluating which offices will continue to operate in the Agriculture Building and the facility’s long term use.
 A plan to determine the facility’s best and most productive use will be considered as final budget information and space needs are made available.

 ADJOURN: Mr. Unverferth moved and Mrs. Schulte seconded the motion that the meeting be adjourned.
 The motion was unanimously approved and Mr. Griffith declared the meeting adjourned at 4:51.
-The Ohio State Lima Board of Trustees will meet again on March 12, 2009.
+The The Board of The Ohio State University at Lima will meet again on March 12, 2009.

 Thomas E. Griffith, Chair Jon E. Rockhold, Secretary